TejasM/quickstarts/kitchensink-spring/basic/README.md

 This is your project!
 It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.

 This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 3.2.
-It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
+It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:

-    * In `jboss-as-spring-mvc-context.xml` `<context:component-scan base-package="org.jboss.spring.quickstarts.kitchensink.kitchensink_spring.mvc"/>` and `<mvc:annotation-driven/>` are used to register both the non-rest and rest controllers.
+* In `jboss-as-spring-mvc-context.xml` `<context:component-scan base-package="org.jboss.as.quickstarts.kitchensink.spring.basic.mvc"/>` and `<mvc:annotation-driven/>` are used to register both the non-rest and rest controllers.

 * The controllers map the respective urls to methods using `@RequestMapping(url)`.

 * To return JSON, the rest controller uses `@ResponseBody`.

 * The datasource and entitymanager are retrieved via JNDI.

 System requirements
 -------------------